srs4929/RESQURE-OOP-PROJECT-2-1-/README.md

 2. **Extract the Files**:

 3. **Database Setup**:
-   - Import the provided **SQL schema** into your MySQL database to set it up.
+   - Import the provided **SQL schema**  or execute the SQL script from the Database Schema folder into your MySQL database to set it up.